Sathvika-891/EmailOrganizerAI/README.md

 ## Limitations

-- Processes the latest 10 emails
+- Processes the latest 10 emails due to rate limit of API keys
-- Email body is limited to 1000 characters
+- Email body is limited to 1000 characters to handle the context length of llms

 ## Security